enterprise-oss/osso-docs/docs/consume/consuming-osso.md

 Ensure that the state param matches the value you previously generated to prevent CSRF attacks.

-Then, exchange the `code` for an access token by making a POST request:
+Then, exchange the `code` for an access token by making a POST request from your server:

 ```bash
 curl --request POST \